 A final cost of the band-fragmentation model is in monetary investment by stakeholders.
 An automaker or infrastructure owner-operator may be compelled to invest in three different radio technologies in the future: DSRC/IEEE NGV plus LTE V2X plus NR V2X.
 These technologies all need to be active at the same time in different sub-bands, for example to receive a DSRC/IEEE NGV BSM on one channel, to receive an LTE V2X BSM on another channel, and to participate in some other service in the NR V2X sub-band.
 In other words, three distinct radio functions are needed.
 It is apparent that stakeholders are quite sensitive to cost in a voluntary deployment regulatory environment.
 In this sense, the IEEE 802 V2X evolution model that requires just one V2X technology per device is more likely to optimize the societal benefits of the band than the 5GAA evolution model that requires investment in three radio technologies.

-In summary, the V2X technology evolution model promoted by IEEE 802 is much more favorable to deployment than the vision of 5GAA.
+In summary, the V2X technology evolution model promoted by IEEE 802 is much more favourable to deployment than the vision of 5GAA.
 The IEEE 802 vision includes fair, same-channel coexistence, interoperability, and backward compatibility.
 The 5GAA model lacks these properties, even among the different generations of cellular V2X.
 The IEEE 802 vision allows for a single wholistic band, in which all radios can interoperate in any channel.
 The 5GAA model leads directly to band fragmentation to accommodate multiple incompatible technologies, with three fragments proposed now and additional fragments possibly needed in the future.
 The IEEE 802 vision of V2X evolution maximizes societal benefits from the 5.9 GHz band:

 by ensuring uniform interoperability among all devices,